consumer awareness

 2. Maximum Satisfaction

 Everyone has right to get quality goods and services.
 Thus attaining maximum satisfaction of consumer.
-Because of unfair trade practices by the sellers and manufactures, consumers are often exploited.
+Because of unfair trade practices the sellers and manufactures, consumers are often exploited.
 Hence Consumer awareness is necessary to overcome from exploitation.

 3. Motivation for savings

 Consumer awareness makes every consumer to avoid unnecessary expenses.
-Because of which consumers are not attracted by misleading calls, ads, etc and thus saving money.
+Because of which consumers are not attracted misleading calls, ads, etc and thus saving money.

 4. To eradicate Consumer Illiteracy